 Roadshow trucks are a great deal of fun for sure, but measuring their impact is key to success

-Account Director at Event Marketing Solutions, Gemma Edney considers the measurement techniques that help clients understand how successful their roadshow campaigns really are.
+Head of Client Services at EMS, Gemma Edney considers the measurement techniques that help clients understand how successful their roadshow campaigns really are.

 Roadshow marketing is a proven way to engage audiences with brands and their messages and leave a lasting positive impression that increases awareness, loyalty and conversions.
 As they become an increasingly important part of a brands marketing campaign and an essential tool in a variety of organisations’ communications and awareness activities there is a growing focus on measuring the effectiveness of the roadshow truck and the return on investment, especially in this turbulent economic climate.